It’s time to talk about mountain biking and mental health - MBR

 Biking beats the black dog

 For some folk, getting out on their mountain bike can be a lifeline.
-It’s the thing that preserves positivity and staves of depression and bad thoughts.
+It’s the thing that preserves positivity and staves off depression and bad thoughts.

 >>> ‘The bike is more than just a reason to go on, it’s a reason to keep getting motivated in the morning’

-Today is Time to Talk Day.
-It’s a day set up by Time to Change to help discuss mental health and to help end mental health discrimination.
+Today is World Mental Health Day.
+It’s a day set up to help discuss mental health and to help end mental health discrimination.

 Get dirty, get happy